-New modes of operation.
+4.2 New modes of operation

 Authentication by classification enables fundamentally new methods of operation.
-Authentication can be a more flexible process, with additional information demanded as needed if the classifier's confidence is low or the user attempts a particularly sensitive operation, a process called "progressive authentication";33 for example, a site may ask users to confirm their identity by SMS or phone call if it notices suspicious concurrent activity on their account from geographically distant locations.
-"Multi-level authentication" becomes possible, with users given limited access when the classifier's confidence is relatively low.
-In the U.K., some banks offer users a read-only view of their account with just a password but require a security token to actually transfer money out.
+Authentication can be a more flexible process, with additional information demanded as needed if the classifier's confidence is low or the user attempts a particularly sensitive operation, a process called progressive authentication [33]; for example, a site may ask users to confirm their identity by SMS or phone call if it notices suspicious concurrent activity on their account from geographically distant locations.

-Sites may also ask for less information, including not requiring a password to be entered, when they have reasonable confidence, from secondary signals, the correct user is present.
-A form of this is already in place where persistent session cookies once allowed password-less login for a predetermined duration, the decision of when to recheck the password is now made dynamically by a risk classifier instead.
-A stronger version is opportunistic two-factor authentication, ensuring correct authentication when the second factor is present but enabling fallback security if the password is still correct and enough additional signals are presented.17
+Multi-level authentication becomes possible, with users given limited access when the classifier's confidence is relatively low.
+In the UK, for example, some banks offer a read-only view of the account with just a password, but require a security token to transfer money out.
+Sites may also ask for less information, including not requiring a password to be entered, when they have reasonable confidence, from secondary signals, that the correct user is present.
+A form of this is already in place-where persistent session cookies once allowed password-less login for a predetermined duration the decision of when to re-check the password is now made by a classifier.
+A stronger version is opportunistic two-factor authentication, ensuring correct authentication when the second factor is present but enabling fallback security if the password is still correct and enough additional signals are presented [17].

-The limit of this evolution is "continual authentication."
-Instead of simply checking passwords at the entrance gate, the classifier can monitor the actions of users after letting them in and refining its decision based on these additional signals.
+The limit of this evolution is continual authentication.
+Instead of simply checking passwords at the entrance gate, the classifier can monitor the actions of users after letting them in and refine its decision based on these additional signals.
 Ultimately, continual authentication may mean the authentication process grows directly intertwined with other abuse-detection systems.

-Changes to the user experience.
-As sites aim to make correct authentication decisions "magically" on the backend through machine learning, most changes to the user experience should be positive.
+4.3 Changes to the user experience

+As sites aim to make correct authentication decisions "magically" on the back-end through machine learning, most changes to the user experience should be positive.
 Common cases will be increasingly streamlined; users will be asked to type passwords (or take other explicit action) as rarely as possible.
-However, users also face potential downsides, as systems grow increasingly opaque and difficult to understand.
+However, users also face potential downsides as systems grow increasingly opaque and difficult to understand.